-If you are a member of our previous site, your old userid and password should still work.
-If you forget your password, go to the home/login page and click on 'request new password' under the login panel, then enter your email address into the form.
-Please try it, or contact us, instead of starting a new account page.
-Once logged in, please check your info under 'My account', and edit it to set your correct time zone.
-If you are looking for your product registration ...
+If you are a member of our site, or a previous client, your old userid and password should still work.
+If you forget your password, go to the home/login page and click on 'request new password' under the login panel, ...
 Read more »

 Time Zone Master is a new Windows Clocks program from Relative Data.